randomstring/WeasleyClock/BuildLog.md

 Worked on the MQTT script replay program to be able to demo various features.
-In the process the MQTT broker on my Home Assistant went a little wonky, I discovered that the broker I had installed was now depricated, migrated to the supported MQTT HA broker, and in the process had no working MQTT for most of a day.
+In the process the MQTT broker on my Home Assistant went a little wonky, I discovered that the broker I had installed was now deprecated, migrated to the supported MQTT HA broker, and in the process had no working MQTT for most of a day.
 It's all working now.

 Turns out port 4883 is a non-standard MQTT over SSL port.
 Switched to